robin-arbona/calculator/README.md

 # Calculator 9000 with API !!

-Calculator 9000 is a caculate that allow you to store result or expression in local file by using an API
+Calculator 9000 is a caculate that allow you to store result or expression in local file by using an API.
+React APP use typescript.

  npm / node have to be installed